hjc236/hjc236_covid_dashboard/readme.md

 This program was made to fit a specification which required the creation of some specific functions.
 In some cases, the role of these functions has been implemented in a different way and so they were not used.

 #### The COVID-19 data is incorrect
-The data processing functions find the most recent valid values from the API, but this is often a few days behind because collecting the data takes time.
+The data processing functions find the most recent valid values from the API, but this is often a few days behind because collecting it takes time to ensure the data is complete.

+The 7-day infection rate metrics are always at least one day behind because the data for the most recent day is typically incomplete.
 All Covid-19 data is taken from the UK government's statistics via the official [API](https://coronavirus.data.gov.uk/details/developers-guide).

 #### I have another problem
 Try looking at the log file which will have more information about what happened.
 It is called ```syslog.log```, in the same directory as the python files, unless you have changed this in the configuration file.